 Click here to see the details on our Annual Spring Permaculture Design certification course in Tucson.
 Click here to see the details for the Phoenix Fall Permaculture Design course.
 Click here to see our current one day classes and workshops for Spring 2015.

-See Dan demonstrate how the Sonoran Permaculture Guild works with home owners and renters on sustainable design…
+See Dan expain how the Sonoran Permaculture Guild works with home owners, renters, and organizations on sustainable design:

 What is Permaculture?